morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 	* gateways perform inter domain routing
 	* boundary routers connect to backbone
 	*  BGP
+		* holds the internet together
 		* Border Gateway Protocol (the de facto inter-domain routing protocol)
+		* Advertised route is:
+	* Routers talk to each other over TCP
-			* holds the internet together
+	*